webix-hub/gitbook-webix-jet/details/popups.md

 ![](../images/window.png)

+- Windows as simple views
+- Windows as Jet class views
+- Jet view embedded in the body of a window/popup

 Temporary views like popups and windows can be created with **this.ui**.
 It returns the UI object. **this.ui** takes care of the windows it creates and destroys them when their parent views are destroyed.

 ### Windows as Simple Views